cosmos/snap/SELF_HOST.md

 ## Functions Deployment

-Ensure each function has a `function.json` file in its respective directory under `./packages/appwrite/functions/`.
+Ensure the `appwrite.json` file is in its respective location under `./packages/appwrite/` and the `projectId` key is your project id.
 The script will use these files to deploy the functions to Appwrite.

 The structure should look like this:

 ./packages/appwrite/functions/

 ├── create_multisig

 ├── create_multisig_tx

 ├── delete_multisig_tx

 ├── get_multisigs

 └── sign_multisig_tx